vince-lam/vince-lam.github.io/_pages/about.md

 While working for the UK Government, I developed and deployed machine learning models, predicted Covid cases and deaths, applied probabilistic data linkage, automated pipelines, built public facing dashboards, orchestrated the department's central dashboard, and created a new data community for knowledge sharing.

 This [blog](/posts/) is where I share my thoughts and experiences.
-Subscribe to my [newsletter](https://vincelam.substack.com/) or follow me on [Medium](https://medium.com/@vince-lam) to stay up-to-date with my content.
+Follow me on [Medium](https://medium.com/@vince-lam) to stay up-to-date with my content.

 You can see what I'm working on now [here](now.md).
 If you'd like to get in touch about work opportunities, just drop me an [email](mailto:vincenthmlam@gmail.com).